Please enable JavaScript to use CodeHS

 Punctuate a Title

-Students will be able to use conditionals and operators to create a game that reviews their understanding of punctuation in titles.
+Students will be able to create a game using conditionals and operators to demonstrate their understanding of punctuation in titles.

 Coding in Social Studies